 As he tells it in Good-Bye, Graves spent his first night on the line wandering around lost through the maze of trenches.
 As the sun came up the next morning, Graves, trying to find the way back to his headquarters, passed a man curled up in a machine-gun shelter and moved to wake him up.
 “No good talking to him, sir,” another machine-gunner said.
 Graves didn’t notice the hole in the man’s head until he bent down to shake his shoulder.
 The dead machine-gunner had taken off one of his boots and the corresponding sock, put his rifle in his mouth, and pulled the trigger with his toe.
 “He went through the last push, sir, and that sent him a bit queer; on top of that he got bad news from Limerick about his girl and another chap,” the other machine-gunner explained.
 An officer passing by: “We’ve had several of these lately.”

 Graves, as Paul Fussell noted in The Great War and Modern Memory, had a flair for the theatrical, the ironic flourish.
 Not the war, the last big push, but the girlfriend.
 The machine-gunner could have stayed at home for that.
-So Graves’s first real experience of war was not a thundering charge or white-knuckle scouting expedition between the lines but a quiet, private fight, already over, that had been waged within some other self; one small, sad irony in a sea.
+So Graves’s first real experience of war was not a thundering charge but a quiet, private fight, already over, waged at great remove within some other self; one small, sad irony in a sea.
 It was not uncommon, as the passing officer noted, for soldiers to lose such battles.
 But exactly how many committed suicide in the trenches is anybody’s guess—they were rarely reported.

 There’s something ambiguous about suicide during war.
 Especially on the First World War’s battlefields—in all their stagnant misery—the distinction between sanity and madness blurs.
 Such is the gist of Rebecca West’s 1918 novel The Return of the Soldier, in which a shell-shocked Chris Baldry returns from the front having regressed 15 years.
 He’s forgotten the war, forgotten the sorrow he felt for his son Oliver—who died young—and forgotten his somewhat unpleasant aristocratic wife.
 He’s happy, in other words, and in love again with his old flame Margaret.
 Naturally, by the end of things, a psychiatrist is called to restore the gap in his memory, and he is rendered sane.
 But by restoring Baldry’s sanity, he is also made fit again to fight, and to feel obliged to fight, and so, potentially, even probably, even necessarily, to die.
 This is almost exactly what happened to Wilfred Owen, the war’s most famous poet.
 Owen returned voluntarily to the front after treatment for shell shock and was killed in action on November 4th, 1918.
 The war ended seven days later.